Aggressive Christianity Missionary Training Corps: Free Love Ministries / Life Force Team

 In the early 1980s, the Greens moved into a house in Sacramento, California.
 The Greens' public ministry started out as the Greens taking people in, as well as printing and distributing Gospel tracts.
 ACMTC eventually secured more houses and started using the name "Free Love Ministries".

 Lawsuit

-In 1988, Maura Schmierer and several others filed a lawsuit against Free Love Ministries for abusive treatment, asking for 20 million dollars in damages.
+In 1988, Maura Schmierer and several others filed a lawsuit against Free Love Ministries for abusive treatment, seeking 20 million dollars in damages.

 The Greens lost the case by not appearing in court and went on the run from the law.
 The court ordered ACMTC to pay Schmierer $1.02 million.
 After losing the lawsuit, all buildings they owned were seized by the court.
 The ministry destroyed the buildings, left Sacramento and settled in Klamath Falls, Oregon, and added another ministry name, "Death Force Team".

 In 1993, ACMTC secured an old school building in Berino, and established another camp in Gallup, New Mexico.